cablelabs/snaps-kubernetes/ci/README.md

 * node_host_pass - The 'root' password assigned to the target nodes
 * os_user_pass - The password assigned to the OpenStack user created by the CI scripts
 * src_copy_dir - The directory on the build VM on which to copy the source code
-* ctrl_ip_prfx - The IPv4 prefix for the build VM's overlay network for floating IP SSH access (e.g. '10.0.0')
+* ctrl_ip_prfx - The IPv4 prefix for the builk8s_versiond VM's overlay network for floating IP SSH access (e.g. '10.0.0')
 * admin_ip_prfx - The IPv4 prefix for the network to be used by Kubernetes (e.g. '10.1.0')
 * admin_iface - 'ens3' must be the value with the image being used (TODO - consider removing this configuration option as it is directly tied to the ubuntu image)
 * deployment_yaml_target_path - The location where to copy the deployment.yaml file (TODO - consider removing this configuration option as it really does not have to be configurable)